wei2912/notes/README.md

 * `aofa`: [Analysis of Algorithms](https://www.coursera.org/learn/analysis-of-algorithms) by Prof. Robert Sedgewick on Coursera.
 * `crypto`: [Cryptography I](https://www.coursera.org/learn/crypto) by Prof. Dan Boneh on Coursera.

-# Collections of Notes

-* `quantum-fg`: A collection of notes on various topics in quantum-related fields.